abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ## Isomorphism and equality

-One thing that we should point out, is that this definition does not rule out the sets which are *isomorphic* to the product.
-When we represent things using universal properties, an isomorphism is treated as equality.
+One thing that we should point out, is that this definition, this property does not rule out the sets which are *isomorphic* to the product --- when we represent things using universal properties, an isomorphism is treated as equality.

 <!--TODO diagram-->